orlof/xcb3-vscode-ext/README.md

 ## Features

 * **Rich Syntax Highlighting** for XC=BASIC3 (including ASM blocks)
+* **IntelliSense & Code Completion** - Auto-completion for keywords, built-in functions, and data types
+* **Hover Information** - Detailed documentation on hover for keywords and functions
 * **Error Highlighting** - Compilation errors are highlighted directly in the editor
 * **Automatic Toolchain Management** - XC=BASIC3 compiler and DASM assembler are downloaded and managed automatically
 * **Integrated Build System** - Compile, run, and debug with keyboard shortcuts